Rubus deliciosus: Description

 Rubus deliciosus is a deciduous shrub or vine growing to 1.5 m, rarely 3 m, with arching stems.
 Unlike many species of Rubus, the flowering stems are perennial.
 The bark is flaky and peeling.
 The leaves are simple (not compound, like most other species in the genus), 3.3–5 cm long and broad, with three shallowly rounded lobes (occasionally unlobed or five-lobed), becoming glabrous beneath.

 The flowers are 3.8–6 cm diameter, fragrant, with five white petals 1.5–3 cm across.
 The fruit is dark red, 10–13 mm diameter; it is rather dry and not highly valued, but the flavor is said to be delicious.
 The wild forms generally have unappealing fruit.

-Distribution
+Distribution and habitat

 It inhabits scrub and rocky slopes in the Rocky Mountains in Colorado, New Mexico, the Oklahoma Panhandle, and Wyoming.
 There are also reports of isolated populations in the Texas Panhandle and in the Black Hills of South Dakota.